Nigerian Tax System 2026

 ₦

-Profit before capital allowances and tax losses — same base as CIT assessable profit.
-The 4% is calculated on this.
+Profit before capital allowances and tax losses.
+Same base as CIT assessable profit.

 ₦